Judges requesting an observation, please send requests to firstname.lastname@example.org.

-- Personally owned, trained and titled a dog to an AKC Utility Dog (UD) title and a second dog to an AKC Companion Dog (CD) or Preferred Companion Dog (PCD) title.
+- Personally owned, trained and titled a dog to an AKC Companion Dog Excellent title (CDX) and trained and titled a dog to an AKC Rally Excellent title (RE);

-- Been active in the sport a minimum of six (6) consecutive years.
+- Been active in Rally minimum of six (6) years;

-- Actively participated as an assistant trainer or as a trainer in a dog training club or similar organization.
+- Actively participated as an assistant trainer or as a trainer of Rally classes in a dog training club or similar organization;

-- Attended an AKC Obedience seminar within the last three (3) years.
+- Attended an AKC Rally and an obedience seminar within the last three (3) years.

 To apply as a Provisional Judge:

 The Companion Events staff will review the request for regular status.
 In some cases, additional assignments or observations may be requested with approval delayed until the completion of same.
-In others, however, approval will be granted and the judge’s name will be published on the Secretary’s Page of the first available issue of the GAZETTE as Provisional Judge.
+In others, however, approval will be granted and the judge’s name will be published on the Secretary’s Page of the first available issue of the GAZETTE as Provisional Rally Judging Completed.

 Overview of Procedures: